-Remember when you started studying Japanese and you thought, “This is fun!”
-“This is exciting.”
+Do you remember when you started studying Japanese?
+There was a time when you thought, “This is fun!”

 You started learning those basic phrases and actually started remembering them!
 You even got that hiragana stuff down without even breaking a 汗 (あせ-sweat).

 You started wondering what all the “learn Japanese” fuss was about.
-THIS is one of the hardest languages to learn…PSSH, whatever.
+THIS is one of the hardest languages to learn?

-In hiragana/katakana fashion, you started studying the kanji too.
+And then it hit you...KANJI.
+You dove in, the same way you did with hiragana & katakana.
 "SURELY it couldn’t be as hard as everyone is making it out to be, can it?"

-Just a few short days in you got that swift, rather sobering kick in the pants revealing that not only is kanji as hard as everyone made it out to be…it may be even harder for you because you don’t have a formal teacher
+Just a few short days later, you got that swift, sobering kick in the pants.
+Not only is kanji as hard as everyone made it out to be…it may be even harder for you because you don’t have a formal teacher...

 A Kodansha Kanji Learner's Course Review | Recommended Japanese Levels: Upper Beginner - Advanced